 Except as otherwise provided by this Charter or the General Statutes, all elective Town officers shall take office on the second Tuesday following the day of the regular Town election at which they were elected, and they shall continue in office until their successors have been chosen and qualified.
-Officers who are elected for a deferred term of office shall take office the following year, on the second Tuesday following the day of the regular state elections; the Town Clerk, Registrars of Voters and Judge of Probate shall take office on the first Monday of January succeeding their election.
+Officers who are elected for a deferred term of office shall take office the following year, on the second Tuesday following the day of the regular state elections.
+Except as otherwise expressly provided for in this Charter, :- the Town Clerk, Registrars of Voters and Judge of Probate shall take office as provided by the General Statutes-on the first Monday of January succeeding their election.

-Section 4-4.
-Board of Admission of Electors.
+Section 4-4 Board of Admission of Electors.